 SqCWD and SCWD are connected by an intertie linking their distribution systems.
-In the GSP, water transfers for in lieu groundwater recharge was included as a project that would deliver excess SCWD surface water, treated to drinking water standards, to SqCWD to reduce groundwater pumping and allow an increase in groundwater in storage in order to help prevent seawater intrusion.
-If water transfers benefit groundwater levels and reaches sustainability targets, then SCWD could recover some of the increase in groundwater in storage as a supplemental supply during droughts.
+In the GSP, water transfers for in lieu groundwater recharge was included as a potential project that would reduce groundwater pumping, allow an increase in groundwater in storage, and help prevent seawater intrusion.
+The project would deliver excess SCWD surface water, treated to drinking water standards, to SqCWD to offset their groundwater use.
+If water transfers benefit groundwater levels and reach sustainability targets, then SCWD could recover some of the increase in groundwater in storage as a supplemental supply during droughts.
 The Optimization Study is evaluating the benefits and opportunities of water transfers and exchanges between the two agencies.
-A current maximum capacity of 850 gallons per minute (gpm) is estimated for transfers from SCWD to SqCWD (Akel Engineering, 2024).
+A current maximum capacity of 850 gallons per minute (gpm) is estimated for transfers from SCWD to SqCWD10.
 Future hydraulic infrastructure improvements could increase intertie capacity in either direction.